acenturyandabit/polymorph/README.md

 ![](https://raw.githubusercontent.com/acenturyandabit/polymorph/largeAssets/assets/readme2.gif)

-## Problem
-I like to rehash my task management tools as things come up - if I decide that there's a better way of managing my tasks that works for ME, then I want to be able to rebuild it.
-Sound familiar?
-I bet every developer or aspiring developer has a task management system that they've built or contributed to before because it just 'isn't quite right for them'.
+Polymorph is a very fancy to-do-list that puts you in charge of what it does.
+With a bit of creativity, you can turn Polymorph into a Knowledge Base, Contact Management System, or automate your entire workflow, without getting into all the code.

+Polymorph runs in your browser; out of the box, polymorph has:
+- A Workflowy Emulator (workflowish);
+- A Mind map generator (itemcluster);
+- A To-do list (itemList);
+- A scripting interface (scriptRunner) and a few other odds and ends.

-## Solution
+## Polymorph's secret weapon
-Polymorph provides you with elements such as lists, drilldowns, and graphs, in a highly space-efficient organisation framework where the screen is split into functional rectangular areas.
+Sure, polymorph provides you with elements such as lists, drilldowns, and graphs, but its real superpower is its incredibly space-efficient organisation framework.
+In Polymoprh, you can subdivide your window into functional rectangular areas, and imbue those areas with the elements above.
+Maybe you want a list next to a graph, or two lists for separate things; Polymorph can do it all.
 Tabs are used to provide quick configuration options and provide flexibility.
 A script runner element allows you to automate parts of your workflow such as time logging and organisation.

-At the same time, we know you won't be rebuilding your task management system everyday, so modification elements are out-of-the-way until you summon them with a Ctrl-Shift.

 This highly modular approach allows you to take charge of your task organisation in a way that no other platform will allow (apart from building up a task management app yourself from scratch, that is.)
+At the same time, we know you won't be rebuilding your task management system everyday, so modification elements are out-of-the-way until you summon them with a press of a button.

+If you'd like to run polymorph with a server backing it, check out the self-hostable `polymorph_backend` project here: [https://github.com/acenturyandabit/polymorph_backend]
 ## Keeping it straight
 Polymorph doesn't use React or Angular or Vue.
 This means that anyone who knows javascript can contribute; there are no dependencies to install; and code isn't obfuscated*, meaning you can edit it during runtime from the browser.